bitdruid/python-wayback-machine-downloader/README.md

   Defaults to `waybackup_snapshots` in the current directory.
 The folder where downloaded files will be saved.

 - **`--filetype`** `<filetype>`:<br>
   Specify filetypes to download.
 Default is all filetypes.
 Separate multiple filetypes with a comma.
 Example: `--filetype html,css,js`.
+A filter will result in a filtered cdx-file.
+So if you want to download all files later, you need to query again without the filter.

 - **Range Selection:**<br>
   Specify the range in years or a specific timestamp either start, end, or both.
 If you specify the `range` argument, the `start` and `end` arguments will be ignored.
 Format for timestamps: YYYYMMDDhhmmss.
 You can only give a year or increase specificity by going through the timestamp starting on the left.<br>